Tuesday, May 30, 2023

 A field full of daisies

-Then the daisies can be painted.
-In the front of the field daisies are larger then further away.
-Use a small brush and a lot of paint, to make sure the green grass is really covered with the white paint of the flower.
+2. Paint the daisies; in the front of they are larger then further away.
+Use a small brush and a lot of paint, to make sure the grass is really covered with the paint of the flower.
 Use a different color green for the stalks or take the unmixed color green directly from the bottle.
 Paint the hearts of the flowers with big yellow blobs.

 Prisoners in World War II